Cashflow is great, but where has the money gone?

 Subcontractors and Suppliers

-In Lord Denning's famous aphorism in Dawnay's case, in construction "cashflow is the very lifeblood of the enterprise."
+In Lord Denning's famous aphorism in Dawnay's case, "cashflow is the very lifeblood of the [construction] enterprise."
 Sadly, that cashflow does not attach to the project for which it is paid.

-For the contractor, the further flow of funds down the contract chain will depend on the most pressing demand - while payment by the owner should cover the full entitlement of all participants in the project for work to date, that is not reflected in any legal obligation.
+For the contractor, the further flow of funds down the contract chain will depend on the most pressing demand - while payment by the owner should cover the full entitlement of all participants in the project for work to date, that is not reflected in any legal obligation on the contractor to pay.
 Without a clear statement of trust, and the funds being set aside, there is no legal or equitable claim available to subcontractors or suppliers to access those funds (save for retentions in terms of sections 18A to 18Q of the Construction Contracts Act, if the funds are actually set aside).

 This unhappy state of affairs is compounded by the payment cycles in most projects, with the head contractor claiming payment at the end of the month (for work undertaken to date), and the owner typically making payment on the 20th of the month following the claim (17 working days under clause 12.2.7 of NZS3910:2023 and 20 working days under section 22 of the Construction Contracts Act).
 That payment will typically be subject to deduction for retentions (up to 5% in. most cases, and a sliding scale under section 12.3.1 of NZS3910:2023 up to a cap of $200,000).